 Which Greek island is the best for families?
 Where Zeus spent his childhood, of course.

-Greece is replete with alluring islands.
+Greece is replete with alluring isles.
 But somehow, on Naxos, its attractions and conveniences all fall into place to take the heat off parents.
-Like its glittering beaches that line-up mile after mile for effortless beach hopping.
+Like glittering beaches that line-up mile after mile for effortless beach hopping.
 And how these sublime shores start from the main town, also close to both the airport and ferry port.
 Need a break from the sun?
 Retire from the beach and swim in a sea of taverna potato chips – homegrown and said to be the best in the country.
-If anyone is still bored (or burdened), a manifold of children’s activities (a waterpark, pottery workshops, cheese-making classes, bee farm visits, and other highly-honed offerings for young tourists) stand ready to relieve parents of fidgety kids in tow.
+If anyone is still bored (or burdened), a plethora of children’s activities (a waterpark, pottery workshops, cheese-making classes, bee farm visits, and other highly-honed offerings for young tourists) stand ready to relieve parents of fidgety kids in tow.

-Naxos may not boast of the kind of dramatic landscapes that make for spellbinding memories like Santorini or Milos.
-But it’s a dream destination for an easy-as-it-gets holiday with kids, presenting the best of Greece on a convenient platter for the lazier among us.
+Naxos may not boast of dramatic landscapes that make for spellbinding memories like Santorini or Milos.
+But it’s a dream destination for an easy-as-it-gets family holiday, presenting the best of Greece on a convenient platter for frazzled parents among us.
+And if you would like to avoid renting a car to get around, a decent bus system will take you from town to its main beach attractions.

 WHERE TO STAY WITH KIDS